a designer tests a serif font with a swatch of brand colors

 Fonts can help you tell the story of your brand.
 Choosing the right typeface will enable visitors to better understand your message and values.
 Additionally, it can help you build brand recognition.

 If you want to communicate reliability and professionalism, you can use a serif font like Playfair Display and Merriweather.
-Alternatively, you might want go for a fun cursive style, such as Corinthia.
+Alternatively, you might want to go for a fun cursive style, such as Corinthia.
 Meanwhile, a clean sans serif typeface like Open Sans can make your content more readable.

-Get started.
+Get started

 Build faster, protect your brand, and grow your business with a WordPress platform built to power remarkable online experiences.